bridgecrewio/checkov-jetbrains-ide/README.md

 ## Disclaimer

-To use this checkov-jetbrains plugin, you will need to create a free account at bridgecrew.cloud using your e-mail, the plugin uses Bridgecrew.cloud's fixes API to analyse and produce code fixes, and enrich the results provided into jetbrains IDE.
-Please notice bridgecrew [privacy policy](https://bridgecrew.io/privacy-policy/?utm_source=github&utm_medium=organic_oss&utm_campaign=checkov-vscode) for more details on collected data when using bridgecrew application.
+To use this checkov-jetbrains plugin, you will need a Prisma Cloud account.
+The plugin uses Prisma Cloud's fixes API to analyse and produce code fixes, and enrich the results provided into jetbrains IDE.
+Please notice the Prisma Cloud [privacy policy](paloaltonetworks.com/legal-notices/trust-center/privacy) for more details.
 To generate fixes, files found to have triggered checkov violations are made available to the fixes API for the sole purpose of generating inline fixes code recommendations.

-## Support

-[Bridgecrew](https://bridgecrew.io/?utm_source=github&utm_medium=organic_oss&utm_campaign=checkov-vscode) builds and maintains Checkov to make policy-as-code simple and accessible.

-Start with our [Documentation](https://bridgecrewio.github.io/checkov/) for quick tutorials and examples.

-If you need direct support you can contact us at [info@bridgecrew.io](mailto:info@bridgecrew.io).

 ---
 The plugin is based on the [Jetbrains Platform Plugin Template][template].